cyrilwanner/next-optimized-images/README.md

  */
 ```

+Please be aware that images only get optimized [in production by default](#optimizeimagesindev) to reduce the build time in your development environment.

 If you are using css modules, this package also detects images and optimized them in `url()` values in your css/sass/less files:

 ```scss